Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

     int x, y, z; // 3 objects of type int

 ...but **such practice is very discouraged**.
-For historical reasons (mostly backwards compatibility), C++ adopted C grammar which while generally brilliant, has some peculiarities and most of them lie in *decl-specifier-seq* subgrammar, which is used to declare objects.
-I don't really want to list all possible corner cases (there can be infinitely many of them as the grammar can be nested), I just want to point out that thinking of object declaration syntax as "type followed by name" is fundamentally wrong with how C/C++ grammar works and for this reason you should declare only 1 object per statement.
+For historical reasons (mostly backwards compatibility), C++ adopted C grammar which while generally brilliant, has some peculiarities and most of them lie in *decl-specifier-seq* subgrammar, which is used for declarations.
+I don't really want to list all possible corner cases (there can be infinitely many of them as the grammar can be nested), I just want to point out that thinking of object declaration syntax as "type followed by name" is fundamentally wrong with how C/C++ grammar works and for this reason:

+.. admontion:: Tip
+    :class: tip

+    Declare only 1 entity per statement.

 This is a very common C++ teaching mistake - please point it out by giving link to this article TODO.
 While I understand the need for mental shortcuts, "type followed by name" is only trapping beginners in incorrect thinking.
 We wish it worked this way, but it doesn't.